CodePapa360/Convayto/README.md

 ### Why a Separate Usernames Table?

 I have a `username` column in the `users` view, so why a separate `usernames` table?
 It's for security.
-On the signup page, the user isn't authenticated yet, but they need to pick a username.
-When they type a username, it checks if it's already taken in the `usernames` table, which is accessible to anonymous users.
-I didn't want to give anonymous users access to the `users` table, which is why I created the separate `usernames` table.
-The `users` table is only accessible to authenticated users.
+On the signup page, the user isn't authenticated yet but needs to pick a username.
+When a username is typed, it checks the `usernames` table to see if it's already taken, accessible to anonymous users.
+This avoids giving anonymous users access to the `users` table, which is reserved for authenticated users.

 ### Conversations Table